ethersphere/ethswarm-nextjs/content/pages/grants.md

                 template: feature
               - title: Bittopia
                 content: >-
-                  Bittopia is a Decentralized Autonomous University and leverages open curriculums, blockchains, and decentralised
+                  Bittopia is a Decentralised Autonomous University and leverages open curriculums, blockchains, and decentralised
                   technologies like Swarm to tokenize the successful transfer of knowledge from mentor to student.